Comprehensive Heart Care From Surgery to Rehabilitation

 The Chest Pain Center at TMC offers rapid, round-the-clock, evidence-based treatment of heart attack and suspected heart attack.

-The center is accredited by the Society of Cardiovascular Patient Care (SCPC), an institute of the American College of Cardiology.
+The center is accredited by the American College of Cardiology (ACC).
 To receive accreditation, a center must show that it combines evidence-based science, quality initiatives, clinical guidelines and best practices to produce an effective care model for heart attack and suspected heart attack.

 Catheter-based interventional procedures are performed in THI's fully-digital catheterization laboratories.
 Cardiac catheterization involves the use of radiological equipment to both diagnose and treat some forms of heart disease.
 During radiologic imaging, interventional tools such as balloons and stents are fed through a catheter into the coronary arteries to reduce stenosis (blockages) and improve blood flow.
 In some cases, a contrast material (dye) is injected into the coronary arteries to diagnose blockages.
 In other cases, cardiac catheterization simply involves measuring the pressure within the chambers of the heart.